All photography and artwork, provided by Friends of Curlip

 The new board of management of P.S.Curlip Inc, have effected temporary fixes and with appropriate government and Marine Board permits made an epic sea voyage, crossing the Marlo Bar, then down the coast from Marlo at the entrance to the Snowy River to Lakes Entrance in the Gippsland Lakes.
 She is only the second Australian Paddle Steamer to transit the open ocean since P.S.Weroona in World War II.

-Our intention is seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.
+Our intention is to perform local fund raising and seek crowd funding donations and any available assistance grants to rebuild the vessel, an asset of the people of East Gippsland.
+We are excited about the upcoming Victorian State Government Community Grants Competition "Pick my Project" that we are in the process of submitting our submission to.
+We will keep our community friends and supporters posted in coming weeks on"How you can Help"

-With a new hull and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
-Curlip should endure as a viable educational and eco tourism venture on the Gippsland Lakes for many decades to come.
+With the hull timbers replaced and proper ongoing care and maintenance she could well survive another 100 years, coupled with sound governance and well planned maintenance regimes P.S.
+Curlip should endure as a viable community based, educational and eco tourism venture on the Gippsland Lakes for many decades to come.

-The Paddle Steamer Curlip has been relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential at the Port of Bairnsdale, Paynesville and the Mitchell River Delta, a world listed Ramsar Wetland.
+Paddle Steamer Curlip was relocared in October 2016, to a new area of operation to gain access to maintenance facilities and slipways and higher volumes of tourism potential at the Port of Bairnsdale, Paynesville and the Mitchell River Delta, a world listed Ramsar Wetland.

-The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, who were unable to continue due to their age, inability to access regular slipway and maintenance facilities, and the terminal attack on her hull by Teredo Worm.
+The new committee of management of P.S.Curlip Inc is comprised of members of the Gippsland Lakes Classic Boat Club www.glcbc.com.au who took over from the Orbost and Marlo based committee in October 2016, who were unable to continue due to their age, inability to navigate path ways through government instrumentalities and access to regular slipway and maintenance facilities, so critical to prevent the terminal attack on her hull by Teredo Worm.

-After detailed works to replace her hull timbers, damaged by marine Teredo Worms and rejuvenation works, and the design and installation of a Clean Green Steam, renewable and sustainable energy plant and associated equipment, the vessel will provide an interpretative learning centre and tourism experience, certainly, unique in East Gippsland and Victoria and possibly Australia.
+With the commencement of detailed works to replace Paddle Steamer Curlip's hull timbers, damaged by marine Teredo Worms, the external hull rejuvenation works, will be complete.
+Our most important project is the design and installation of a Clean Green Steam, renewable and sustainable energy plant and associated equipment, the vessel will provide an interpretative learning centre and tourism experience, certainly, unique in East Gippsland and Victoria and possibly Australia.
+In coming weeks the Victorian Government will launch the campaign.
+Pick My Project is a community grants initiative with $30 million available to fund local projects.

 What We've Achieved